nycdot/nysp2webmerc/README.md

 nysp2WebMerc
 ============

-A simple module to convert NY State Plane Long Island (NYC) projection to Web Mercator projection and convert from WKT to GeoJson.
+A simple module to reproject from NY State Plane Long Island (NYC) projection to Web Mercator projection and vice-versa, as well as convert from WKT to GeoJson.

 ##Usage
 Recommended to use with Node or Browserify requires to access the wrapper functions.